 - A. General.
 All applicants under this article shall apply to the Planning Board for site plan review, in accordance with the requirements as provided for in the town's site plan review regulations.
-52 In addition, applicants under this article shall also be required to submit the information provided for in this section. - B. Issuance of conditional use permits.
-In granting the conditional use permit, the Planning Board may impose conditions to the extent the Board concludes such conditions are necessary to minimize any adverse effect of the proposed tower on adjoining properties and preserve the intent of this article. - 1) Procedure on application.
-The Planning Board shall act upon the application in accordance with the procedural requirements of the site plan review regulations and RSA 676:4.
+In addition, applicants under this article shall also be required to submit the information provided for in this section. - B. Issuance of conditional use permits.
+In granting the conditional use permit, the Planning Board may impose conditions to the extent the Board concludes such conditions are necessary to minimize any adverse effect of the proposed tower on adjoining properties and preserve the intent of this article.

-52 Editor's Note: See Ch.
+Editor's Note: See Ch.
 230, Site Plan Review.